anubhavsatpathy/EVA/Session 12/readme.md

 - Curvature effects dominate at arounf 8X of original LR
 - Test losses for dataset size of 6250 starts increasing closer to where curvature effects start dominating while test losses for dataset size of 50K start increasing much earlier - This is what David calls *Catastrophic Forgetting*

+Smaller the dataset, lesser the effect of forgetting.
+Next he conducts yet another experiment to demonstrate the effects of forgetting:

+- Train by increasing LR linearly for 5 epochs and then train at constant LR for 25 epochs
+- Do this for a) 50% of dataset with no augmentation and b) 100% of dataset with standard augmentation
+- Freeze the weights of the model obtained from (b) and use it to recompute losses for the last few epochs

+Here are the results

+- Losses remain the same for both datasets
+- Losses are lower for more recent epochs but gradually increase quickly are we move towards earlier epochs due to forgetting
+- This happens very gradually for lower learning rates

+### Regularization

+- Some GPU optimizations were performed to defuce the time taken by batch normalization
+- NCHW channels were converted to NHWC for better performance
+- Cutout regularization was used
+- Training was done for 30 epochs using a batch size of 768 and a LR policy that increases linearly for 8 epochs and decreases thereafter

+Training time has now come down to **154 seconds**

+### Architecture